 Every day there’s something over there.
 You could write a book on the people who hang out there.

-The cops don’t hassle any of the crazy homeless people?
+The cops don’t hassle any of them?

 It’s a lawless park — besides the skating.
 It’s scary how lawless it is.
 Sourbeer said something to the cops one time on the way out, like “Why are you hassling us with all this other crazy shit going on?”
 There’s never a response beyond “I’m here because my sergeant told me to kick you out.”